nus-cs2103-AY2021S2/ip/README.md

 Open a command prompt from the folder containing the jar file on your computer.
 The jar file can be run using `java -jar duke.jar`

+## What can you input into this app

+The commands you can input into this app are found [here](https://github.com/pPris/ip/blob/master/docs/README.md), with a [friendly cheatsheet](https://github.com/pPris/ip/blob/master/docs/README.md#command-syntax-summary) in the same document.
+Alternatively you can enter `help` in the app and information you need will be listed within the app.

 ## Acknowledgements

 This project is based on a project template for a greenfield Java project, called Duke.
 It was forked from this repo https://github.com/nus-cs2103-AY2021S2/ip, created by module coordinators and other contributors for CS2103T.